Steve Plater: Race career

-He missed the start of 2006 due to injury, but returned to win both Superbike races at the North West 200.
+Plater missed the start of 2006 due to injury, but returned to win both Superbike races at the North West 200.
 He won the 2007 Albacete 6-Hour Endurance race on a Kawasaki, teamed with Julian Mazuecos and Gwen Giabbani.
 He was voted Best Newcomer at the 2007 Isle of Man TT on Yamahas, having been mentored by former racer Mick Grant.

 Most of his 2008 races were on Yamaha machinery.
 He won the Supersport TT race after on-the-road winner Bruce Anstey's bike was excluded.
 As for circuit racing, he started the year in the British Superbike Championship, but a lack of success saw him switch to Supersport, winning first time out before a one-off in the Brands Hatch round of the World Supersport Championship on a Triumph.

 Plater spent 2009 with the HM Plant Honda team in Supersport, winning the title ahead of Australian Billy McConnell at the final round.
 He also stood in on a Superbike at Brands Hatch after Josh Brookes' visa was delayed, falling from the lead in race one but finishing third in race two.
 In the 2009 Isle of Man Senior TT race, Plater set a new race record, beating team-mate John McGuinness after his chain broke on the fourth lap.
 He also won the North West 200.
 He also contested the Le Mans 24 Hour motorcycle race for Honda France.

-During Thursday practice for the 2010 North West 200 Plater who had set the fastest time in Superbike practice on the Tuesday was injured in an accident.
-He suffering a broken arm when he came off his bike at Quarry Hill on the Coast Road section of the course.
+During Thursday practice for the 2010 North West 200, Plater, who had set the fastest time in Superbike practice on the Tuesday, was injured in an accident.
+He suffered from a broken arm when he came off his bike at Quarry Hill on the Coast Road section of the course.
 Subsequent hospital examinations revealed that Plater had fractured his neck.